webmachinelearning/webnn/tools/README.md

 The tools assume a POSIX-like command line environment, and have dependencies on various languages and libraries.
 Read the sources for more details.

+Node.js dependencies can be installed by running `npm install` from within the `tools/` directory.

 Spec editors can use a flow like the following:

 ```